32-Year-Old Third Baseman – Kansas City Royals

 Chris Nelson Contract Information:

-Signed a minor league deal with the Reds in April of 2014.
+Signed a minor-league contract with the Royals in May of 2017.

 To instantly reveal our fantasy analysis of every player – including Chris Nelson – simply subscribe now.